IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 -p *PORT*|--publish *PORT*  (optional):  Expose the port for the HTTP traffic.
 Containers in your group must listen to the HTTP port.
 HTTPS requests can't be made.
 For container groups, you can't include multiple ports.

 When you specify a port, you make the app available to the {{site.data.keyword.Bluemix_notm}} Load Balancer or containers that are trying to reach the host in the same {{site.data.keyword.Bluemix_notm}} space.
+Then the {{site.data.keyword.Bluemix_notm}} load balancer or containers can use the port to reach the host and the app in the same {{site.data.keyword.Bluemix_notm}} space.
 If a port is specified in the Dockerfile for the image that you are using, include that port.

 **Tip:**